telecombcn-dl/2017-dlai-team5/README.md

 | StarCarft II | Google DeepMind | Python |

 <p style="text-align: justify">
-PySC2 is DeepMind's Python interface for the StarCraft II Learning Environment (<strong>SC2LE</strong>).
+PySC2 is DeepMind's Python component of the StarCraft II Learning Environment (<strong>SC2LE</strong>).
 It exposes Blizzard Entertainment's StarCraft II Machine Learning API as a Python reinforcement learning (<strong>RL</strong>) Environment.
-This is the result of the collaboration between DeepMind and Blizzard to make a rich research platform out of StarCraft II.
-PySC2 provides an API for RL agents to interact with StarCraft 2, getting observations and rewards and sending actions.
+This is a collaboration between DeepMind and Blizzard to develop StarCraft II into a rich environment for RL research.
+PySC2 provides an interface for RL agents to interact with StarCraft 2, getting observations and rewards and sending actions.
 </p>

 <p style="text-align: justify">
-Fig. 1 shows how SC2LE works combining StarCarft II API with Google DeepMind Libraries:
+Scheme 1 explains how SC2LE works combining StarCarft II API with Google DeepMind Libraries:
 </p>

 <p align="center">